ilyagru/ilyagru/README.md

 ## About me

-Senior high-end developer & consultant with professional experience in different domains who lives and works in Europe building nice things.
+Lead/Senior high-end developer & consultant with professional experience in different domains who lives and works in Europe building nice things.
 I can efficiently work with Front End, React Native, iOS, even Back End if necessary, I have great knowledge of UI/UX and Accessibility standards.
 I have expertise in the start-up ecosystem mainly by having had my own projects.
-My total time in IT is about 7 years now, most of the time I work with React and mobile apps.
+My total time in IT is about 8+ years now, most of the time I work with React and mobile apps.

 Quality and purpose mean all to me.